Is A Split Infinitive Still A Grammar Mistake In Writing?

 The odd-sounding word means a custom, principle, or belief distinguishing a particular class or group of people, especially a long-standing one regarded as outmoded or no longer important.

-The article says that euphony or emphasis or clarity, or all three, can be improved by splitting the infinitive in certain situations.
+The article says that euphony, emphasis, clarity, or all three can be improved by splitting the infinitive in certain situations.

 It would seem to agree that the adverb boldly is correctly placed in the Star Trek motto.